oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 OpenID Connect specifications to improve baseline security, such as {{RFC7636}}, also known as PKCE.

-This specification addresses the similarities between implementing OAuth for native apps as well as browser-based apps, and includes additional considerations when running in a browser.
+OAuth 2.0 for Browser-Based Apps addresses the similarities between implementing OAuth for native apps as well as browser-based apps, and includes additional considerations when running in a browser.
 This is primarily focused on OAuth, except where OpenID Connect provides additional considerations.

 Notational Conventions